reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 The `FKismetFunctionContext` tracks the local state of a function during compilation, including variables, temporaries, and flow control structures.
 It ensures that all nodes within the function are translated into valid intermediate representations (`FBlueprintCompiledStatement`).

 ### FBlueprintCompiledStatement
 `FBlueprintCompiledStatement` is an intermediate representation of a single executable operation in a Blueprint graph.
-It serves as a bridge between the visual graph and the low-level bytecode executed by the Blueprint VM.
+In other words, a function can have multiple `FBlueprintCompiledStatement` objects.

 Each `FBlueprintCompiledStatement` corresponds to a specific operation in the graph, Statements are generated during the compilation process and are later converted into VM bytecode.
 Here's a full list of `FBlueprintCompiledStatement` types from `BlueprintCompiledStatement.h`: